feliceandreapellegrino/feliceandreapellegrino.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Trieste, DIA
+subtitle: University of Trieste, Italy

 profile:
   align: right